 Unfortunately one of the downsides of affiliate marketing can be other affiliates.
-Even though I’d say 99% of them are great and will be more than willing to help, there’s a small percentage who will do anything possible to remove competition.
+Even though I’d say 99% of them are great and will be more than willing to help you along, there’s a small percentage who will do everything possible to remove competition.
 Even to the extent of hacking a website or engaging in some form of negative SEO.

-In this article I’m going to show you how to take steps to protect your website.
-I’ll also provide some tips on how you can find out if your site has suffered from negative SEO (the practice of trying to sabotage a competitor’s website rankings) and how to stop it.
+In this article, I’m going to show you how to take steps to protect your website.
+I’ll also provide some tips on how you can find out if your site has suffered from negative SEO (the practice of trying to sabotage a competitor’s website rankings) and how to tackle it.

 There are a few things that can be done to help increase the security of a website.
 These steps should help to stop bots accessing your website as well as help protect it.